Lambert-01/rwanda-export-analysis-/README.md

-**🛠️ Technical Freedom**
-- Use any programming language
-- Submit as GitHub-deployed application with documentation
-- Focus on innovation and real-world impact

 **🏆 Our Achievement**
 As **Team Codabytes**, we created a platform that demonstrates:
 - **Innovation**: Modern full-stack architecture with AI integration